logzio/logz-docs/_source/user-guide/cloud-siem/select-dashboards.md

 ### Choosing a dashboard

-By default, when accessing your SIEM page, you will see the **Summary** dashboard.
+By default, when accessing your Cloud SIEM page, you will see the **Summary** dashboard.
 This dashboard shows you general information on your security events.
 You can request Logz.io to configure the default dashboard to your needs.

-SIEM includes a number of dashboards dedicated specifically to a data source you may be using.
+Cloud SIEM includes a number of dashboards dedicated specifically to a data source you may be using.

 To access a dashboard: